Five Tips for Writing Use Cases

 Instead, write validation steps in the affirmative.
 Use verbs like validate and verify.

 The system verifies the applicant's credit score is valid.
+The system presents a confirmation number.

 This moves the use case forward in when everything is going right.
 You might ask, “What if the credit score isn’t valid?”
 The proper way to capture those alternate cases is with an extension.
 We'll cover those later.